RobertBiztory/python-testing-basics/README.md

 # Readme for thething

-## Foldure structure, packaging, imports
+## Folder structure, packaging, imports

 src/your-module-name -> the source code
 src/tests -> tests for your code